 In each year of our study period, the estimated utility revenues from future light-duty EV adoption exceed the associated incremental electricity system costs, putting downward pressure on rates.
-Cumulatively, light-duty vehicles yielded \$362 million in net revenue over 11 years.
+Cumulatively, light-duty EVs yielded \$445 million in net revenue over 11 years.

 Distribution costs, transmission costs, and capacity costs are all driven by increases in demand.
-In New Jersey, these demand-driven costs represent 64 to 80 percent of total incremental costs associated with light-duty vehicles.
+In Colorado, these demand-driven costs represent a little over 80 percent of total incremental costs associated with light-duty EVs.
 Energy costs are also most expensive during peak periods when unmanaged EVs typically charge.
-Luckily, light-duty vehicles are a flexible resource; EV charging can be shifted away from peak periods in most cases.
-In fact, encouraging managed charging, such as time-of-use (TOU) rates, can reduce demand during system peak load from light-duty EVs anywhere from 30vi to 70vii percent.
+Luckily, light-duty EVs are a flexible resource; EV charging can be shifted away from peak periods in most cases.
+In fact, encouraging managed charging, such as through time-of-use (TOU) rates, can reduce demand during system peak load from light-duty EVs anywhere from 30vi to 70vii percent.
 Although not modeled here, implementing TOU or other managed charging programs can reduce demand during peak periods and encourage off-peak energy usage, decreasing the total grid costs associated with EVs and further increasing net revenue and downward pressure on rates.